 When Dr. Strong came to our law firm with his $500 Mailbox Case, we knew it was more important than it appeared on the surface.
 After all, the mailbox he was being asked to replace had only costed him $35.
 But it was the cost of giving up his right to property that concerned him and us.
 We knew we could not back down.

-After years of legal back-and-forth, including a three-day trial, Judge Green finally gave a ruling at the end of January 2017.
-Written clearly and citing legal precedents, Judge Green ruled in favor of our client, finding that the HOA mandate was unenforceable.
+After years of legal back-and-forth, including a three-day trial, a ruling was given at the end of January 2017.
+Written clearly and citing legal precedents, it ruled in favor of our client, finding that the HOA mandate was unenforceable.
 In the end, this has not been just a victory for Dr. Strong, nor was it about the price tag of the mailboxes – it was actually a clash between homeowners and homeowners’ associations everywhere, and one that ended in a victory for us all.